-Here are some categories that your interviewer may be assessing you on:
+Here are some common categories that your interviewer may be assessing you on:

 What do other people see as your best abilities?

-Other people have said that my best abilities are that I can communicate and work well on a team.
+Previous managers and coworkers have acknowledged my ability to communicate and work well on a team.
 For example, when I was at company xyz we had to work in groups within our department to manage projects.
 On xyz project, I was the team leader responsible for delegating tasks and conveying what needed to be done to get the project completed on time.
-The result was that I was able to communicate the needs to the business in one particular area to a whole team and the project was completed on time.
+I was able to communicate project goals to a team of 15, and the project was completed on time.

-How do you compare to others in your role in your field?
+How do you compare to others in your role?

 It seems to me that most people in this position have only a Bachelor’s degree.
-I have a Master’s degree and have completed extensive work with the xyz group of people.
-I feel that my understanding of this population makes me a better candidate because I have a greater understanding that someone that has a lesser degree.
+I have a Master’s degree and have completed extensive volunteer work in this area.
+I feel that my additional experience and education sets me apart from others.

-Weaknesses: Here you will find some typical questions regarding weaknesses and some examples of answers.
-You will need to craft answers to these questions that are specific to what you do.
+Here you will find some typical questions regarding weaknesses and some sample answers to get you started.
+Practice answering the questions to reflect your own experience.

-Honestly, I could improve in my ability to prioritize tasks.
+I could improve my ability to prioritize tasks.
 For example, I often take on too many things at once.
-What I have done to overcome this is that I have taken a class on time management and give each task an “A” “B” or “C” rating based on the business need of each item.
-This has greatly reduced the amount of time needed to figure out what needs to be done when and I now have a more organized approach.
+To work on prioritizing, I’ve been giving each of my tasks an “A” “B” or “C” rating based on the business need of each item.
+This has helped me to better manage my time, so that I can stay organized and on track to complete my goals.

 Find the iHire niche community that's right for you.